 - Acute hospital care.
 Continuity of care is vital in achieving the best outcomes for children and families.
 While this guideline does not cover acute hospital care, opportunities to enhance continuity of care between hospital inpatient services and post-discharge follow-up will be noted. - Follow-up for school-aged children.
 It is well established that very preterm birth has the potential to affect children's growth, health and development into adolescence and beyond.
 However, young children, and their caregivers, have different service needs to older children, as well as different key stakeholders to engage.
-We intend that a further guideline be developed in the future to provide guidance about growth, health and developmental follow-up for school-aged children and adolescents. - Evaluation of specific tools that could be used for assessment. - Evaluation of specific interventions for health or developmental concerns. - Collection of data for research or benchmarking purposes.
-While research and benchmarking are important components of advancing knowledge and improving healthcare practices, this guideline focuses specifically on the healthcare needs of the children and families who have experienced very preterm birth.
+We intend that a further guideline be developed in the future to provide guidance about growth, health and developmental followup for school-aged children and adolescents. - Evaluation of specific tools that could be used for assessment. - Evaluation of specific interventions for health or developmental concerns. - Collection of data for research or benchmarking purposes.
+While research and benchmarking are important components of advancing knowledge and improving healthcare practices, this guideline focuses specifically on the healthcare needs of the children and families who have experienced very preterm birth. - Outcomes for siblings of children born very preterm, extended family and kinship groups.
+We recognise that the experience of very preterm birth within a family can affect all members of the family.
+While investigation of the impacts of very preterm birth on siblings was beyond the scope of this first edition of the guideline, we hope that a future guideline will incorporate the needs of siblings of children born very preterm, extended family and peers. - Paediatric palliative care.
+We recognise children born very prematurely may be born with a life limiting illness and further information can be found in the Paediatric Palliative Care National Action Plan.

-• Outcomes for siblings of children born very preterm.
-We recognise that the experience of very preterm birth within a family can affect siblings.
-While investigation of the impacts of very preterm birth on siblings was beyond the scope of this first edition of the guideline, we hope that a future guideline will incorporate the needs of siblings of children born very preterm.
+Consideration of issues relevant to children and families that may have additional or different needs

-1.6 Consideration of issues relevant to children and families that may have additional or different needs
+Children born preterm and their families who have additional or different needs may be less likely to access follow-up programs [4-6].
+The Guideline Development Group (GDG) acknowledged that there are groups of people who are at risk of experiencing inequitable healthcare and outcomes including, but not limited to:

-Children born preterm and their families who have additional or different needs, may be less likely to access follow-up programs [2-4].
-The guideline development group (GDG) acknowledged that there are groups of people who are at risk of experiencing inequitable healthcare and outcomes including, but not limited to:
+- Aboriginal and Torres Strait Islander Australians - Children in out of home care

-- Aboriginal and Torres Strait Islander Australians - Children in out of home care - Families from refugee or culturally and linguistically diverse communities - Families who are temporary visa holders - Families who live in regional or remote areas - Families experiencing mental health difficulties, learning difficulties, low health literacy, family violence, or socioeconomic adversity
+- Families from refugee or culturally and linguistically diverse communities - Families who are temporary visa holders - Families who live in regional or remote areas - Families experiencing mental health difficulties, learning difficulties, low health literacy, family violence, or socioeconomic adversity